Malcolm X: Allegations of conspiracy

-Within days, the question of who bore responsibility for the assassination was being publicly debated.
+Within days the question of who bore responsibility for the assassination was being publicly debated.
 On February 23, James Farmer, leader of the Congress of Racial Equality, announced at a news conference that local drug dealers, and not the Nation of Islam, were to blame.
 Others accused the NYPD, the FBI, or the CIA, citing the lack of police protection, the ease with which the assassins entered the Audubon Ballroom, and the failure of the police to preserve the crime scene.
-Earl Grant, one of MalcolmX's associates who was present at the assassination, later wrote:
+Earl Grant, one of Malcolm X's associates who was present at the assassination, later wrote:

 [A]bout five minutes later, a most incredible scene took place.
 Into the hall sauntered about a dozen policemen.
 They were strolling at about the pace one would expect of them if they were patrolling a quiet park.
 They did not seem to be at all excited or concerned about the circumstances.

 I could hardly believe my eyes.
 Here were New York City policemen, entering a room from which at least a dozen shots had been heard, and yet not one of them had his gun out!
 As a matter of absolute fact, some of them even had their hands in their pockets.

 In the 1970s, the public learned about COINTELPRO and other secret FBI programs established to infiltrate and disrupt civil rights organizations during the 1950s and 1960s.
 Louis Lomax wrote that John Ali, national secretary of the Nation of Islam, was a former FBI agent.
-MalcolmX had confided to a reporter that Ali exacerbated tensions between him and Elijah Muhammad and that he considered Ali his "archenemy" within the Nation of Islam leadership.
-Ali had a meeting with Talmadge Hayer, one of the men convicted of killing MalcolmX, the night before the assassination.
+Malcolm X had confided to a reporter that Ali exacerbated tensions between him and Elijah Muhammad and that he considered Ali his "archenemy" within the Nation of Islam leadership.
+Ali had a meeting with Talmadge Hayer, one of the men convicted of killing Malcolm X, the night before the assassination.

-The Shabazz family are among those who have accused Louis Farrakhan of involvement in MalcolmX's assassination.
+The Shabazz family are among those who have accused Louis Farrakhan of involvement in Malcolm X's assassination.
 In a 1993 speech Farrakhan seemed to acknowledge the possibility that the Nation of Islam was responsible:

 Was Malcolm your traitor or ours?
 And if we dealt with him like a nation deals with a traitor, what the hell business is it of yours?
 A nation has to be able to deal with traitors and cutthroats and turncoats.